Mental Health Facilities Rochester, MN

 South Central Human Relations Center - 12.0 miles from Rochester, MN

 South Central Human Relations Center is a mental health clinic in Kasson, MN, located at 17 5th Street Se, 55944 zip code area.
 South Central Human Relations Center provides outpatient treatment.
-South Central Human Relations Center offers dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to young adults, children / adolescents and adults.
+South Central Human Relations Center offers dialectical behavior therapy, psychotropic medication and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
 South Central Human Relations Center also supports children/adolescents with serious emotional disturbance.
-Additional services offered at South Central Human Relations Center include court-ordered outpatient treatment, intensive case management and illness management and recovery.
+Additional services offered at South Central Human Relations Center include court-ordered outpatient treatment, intensive case management and case management.

 Learn More